 Latest news

-A warm welcome our new Trustee, Ariana Markowitz
+A warm welcome to our new Trustee, Ariana Markowitz

 We are pleased to share that Ariana Markowitz is joining the West Green Road/Seven Sisters Development Trust as a Trustee.
 Ariana is a social urbanist and feminist researcher who specialises in participatory urban design amid conflict.
 Her research and practice have focused on Latin America for most of the last 10 years, especially El Salvador,…